pevans-gfz/main/apps/processing/scamp/descriptions/scamp.rst

 Re-processing
 =============

-*scamp* can be used to reprocess and to update amplitudes, e.g. when inventory paramters had to be changed retrospectively.
-Updating ampitudes requires waveform access.
+*scamp* can be used to reprocess and to update amplitudes, e.g. when inventory parameters had to be changed retrospectively.
+Updating amplitudes requires waveform access.
 The update can be performed

 1. In **offline processing** based on XML files (:confval:`--ep`). :confval:`--reprocess<reprocess>`